Jakub Sylvestr: MFK Zvolen

 In the summer of 2025, Sylvestr joined 2.
 Liga club MFK Zvolen.
 He impressed with his performance in his first four games, being able to score two hat-tricks in a 3–2 win over against FC Petržalka and a 5–1 over Baník Lehota.
+After the first half of the 2.
+Liga season, Sylvestr amassed 15 goals in 17 appearances.
+His great form from led to rumors about him returning to the First League, however Sylvestr denied these claims, saying that nobody had contacted him.